gunaxprofessional/End-To-End-Diabetes-Mellitus-Prediction/README.md

 # Overview
 In this project, various machine learning algorithms and data analysis techniques were used to predict diabetes types.
 The dataset was obtained from Apollo hospital.
 The project involved data preprocessing, exploratory data analysis (EDA), feature selection, model training, and hyperparameter tuning.
+Then, I deployed the final model using the Streamlit cloud platform.
+The web app can be found here https://gunaxprofessional-end-to-end-diabetes-mell-streamlit-app-p243sr.streamlit.app/ .

 # Data Analysis Techniques
 + **Data Preprocessing:** The data was cleaned, and missing values were imputed using different techniques.